Florida Court Records

 FloridaCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on FloridaCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-What Are Florida Inmate Records?
+Florida Inmate Search

 Florida inmate records contain information derived from the court and arrest records of persons incarcerated in state prisons or state supervision, county or city jails, county probation, and other correctional facilities in the state.
 Typically, the following details are found on an inmate record:

-• Prison of jail Identification number (known as DC number for those in state prisons)
+- Prison of jail Identification number (known as DC number for those in state prisons)

-• First and last names of the inmate, with known aliases
+- First and last names of the inmate, with known aliases

-• The bio-data of the inmate, including the date of birth, sex, mugshot, and fingerprints
+- The bio-data of the inmate, including the date of birth, sex, mugshot, and fingerprints

-• The details of the criminal offense the inmate committed and any other prior offenses
+- The details of the criminal offense the inmate committed and any other prior offenses

-• Prison term of the inmate including the date of imprisonment and when the inmate will be released
+- Prison term of the inmate including the date of imprisonment and when the inmate will be released

-• The location of the prison or correctional facility where the inmate is being detained
+- The location of the prison or correctional facility where the inmate is being detained

-• Bail requirements, if acceptable
+- Bail requirements, if acceptable

 Interested persons may request copies of a Florida inmate record by contacting the relevant prison or jail authority.
 Such requests may be in writing or in-person at the location of the facility.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any federal, state or local agency, such websites may simplify the search process as they are not limited by geographic location.
+In addition, third-party sites typically have search engines that can be used for filtering specific or multiple record(s).
+To use third-party or government websites, interested parties may need to provide:

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+- The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state that the person resides in or was accused in

-Third-party sites are independent from government sources, and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+However, third-party sites are independent of government sources and are not sponsored by these government agencies.
+Because of this, record availability cannot be guaranteed.

 How To Find An Inmate In Florida?

-• First name
+- First name

-• Last name
+- Last name

-• Florida Department of Corrections number (DC number)
+- Florida Department of Corrections number (DC number)

 The search result may be filtered further by the following criteria; inmate population, inmate release, supervised population, and absconder/fugitive.
-Select the inmate population to view a record an inmate currently in custody and inmate release to view records of persons who were formerly in custody.
+Select the inmate population to view a record of an inmate currently in custody and inmate release to view records of persons who were formerly in custody.
 The final result page provides a list of names matching the search criteria where a user may select the relevant subject.
 Note, the search result shows biographical, arrest, imprisonment, and release details of the inmate.

 Where the inmate is known to be in county jail, contact the sheriff’s office in that jurisdiction to locate the inmate.
 Typically, sheriff’s offices in larger counties provide an inmate search tool on their websites.
 For example, interested persons will find an Arrest Search tool on the Broward County Sheriff’s Office website to locate inmates in its custody.
 For Miami-Dade County, the inmate search engine is found on the county’s website.
 To facilitate the search for inmate locators on sheriff’s offices’ websites, use the Florida county or city jails provided here.
 Generally, the information required to complete the search includes the first and last name of the inmate.